khanhninhnguyen/PMLSeg/README.md

 ## Installation

-The development version of `PMLSeg` can be installed from GitHub with:
+The development version of `PMLseg` can be installed from GitHub with:

     # Install devtools, tidyr, and purrr if you haven't already